uranian throne

 Answer: apparently so.

-Still, the higher the political level, the greater the strain on my credulity as I strive to keep a grasp on this world's principles of government, and especially the Heir Question (as I call it) keeps needling me.
-I marvel at how the institution of the Sunnoad seems to function so well, although it couldn’t possibly work on Earth; in fact the sunnoadex is even more fantastic than the noadex, for a city’s Noad usually does at least have an official heir, namely a Daon, the recognized next-in-line, whereas a Sunnoad, the Noad of Noads, the focus and co-ordinator of all Syoom, has no equivalent “Sundaon”.
+I marvel at how the institution of the sunnoadex seems to function so well, although it couldn’t possibly work on Earth; in fact the sunnoadex is even more fantastic than the noadex.
+A city’s Noad usually does at least have an official heir, namely a Daon, the recognized next-in-line, whereas a Sunnoad, the Noad of Noads, the focus and co-ordinator of all Syoom, has no equivalent “Sundaon”.
 Madness, it seems to me.
-I’ve never asked about it, because, I suppose, I don’t like to seem critical or stupid... but I do keep wondering.
+I’ve never asked about it, because I don’t like to seem critical or stupid... but I do keep wondering.

-How, in actual fact, are successors to Sunnoads chosen?
 So far as I’ve been able to figure it, only two ways exist.

 One of them is the manner in which the current wearer of the golden cloak had it passed on to him from his bedridden predecessor.
 Arad Thastu 80436 was unconscious and sinking fast but there was sufficient time, during her final days, to organize a thuzolyr-election: that knock-out affair with the mind-mirrors whereby a convincing successor was selected from the entire Syoomean population.
-The land was at peace then, and such a procedure was practicable.
+The land was at peace at that time, and such a procedure was practicable.
 Brem Tormalla, by his merits, won, and thus became the 80437th Sunnoad, having beaten all-comers in a test of ability.

-You’d think that would be the natural way of doing it, preferably in good time, but no!
-On the majority of occasions, a new Sunnoad is simply named by the old one on the verge of the last possible moment.
+You’d think that would be the natural way of doing it, preferably early rather than late.
+But no!
+On the majority of occasions, a new Sunnoad is simply named by the old one at the last possible moment.
 Probably that’s what Arad Thastu would have done, had she been lucid.
 And then all of Syoom would simply have accepted whomever was nominated by her “dying voice”.
+Bizarre!
+A procedure to invite chaos and disaster - or so one would think.
+And yet in the judgement of Uranian history, it seems to work!

 Better shut the notebook.
 Put it in the drawer.